 At this point, connection should be established (i.e. the tunnel should be created).
 If connected successfully, the Connected status will be reported in the Adapter info column for both ends of the tunnel.
-If the connection cannot be established, we recommend you to check the configuration of the traffic rules and test availability of the remote server - in our example, the following command can be used at the London branch office server:
+If the connection cannot be established, we recommend you to check the configuration of the traffic rules and test availability of the remote server - in our example, the ping gw-newyork.company.com command can be used at the London branch office server.